What Makes a Life Coaching Business Legal?

 legal requirements for life coaching

-What a coaching certification can do for you, is to equip you with structured frameworks and a coaching methodology that has been tried and tested.
-It also provides you with step-by-step processes for your client acquisition and onboarding.
-In some cases, it even includes personal mentoring from experienced master coaches.
+A coaching certification can equip you with structured frameworks and a coaching methodology that has been tried and tested.
+Many also teach you step-by-step processes for client acquisition and include mentoring with experienced master coaches.

-By completing a comprehensive coaching certification, you’re gaining 100+ hours of practice and training that allows you to stand in front of your first client with the confidence of “I know what I’m doing.”
+By completing a comprehensive coaching certification, you’ll gain 100+ hours of practice and training, which will allow you to stand in front of your first client with the confidence that says, “I know what I’m doing.”

 [ Read: Navigating The Coaching Industry: Do You Have To Be Licensed To Be A Life Coach?]